Do I need a visa?

 6. Conclusion

 Whether you need a visa for Germany depends on your nationality and the purpose of your stay.
-While EU citizens are generally permitted to enter without a visa, many third-country nationals are required to obtain a visa – with important exceptions: "Positive state" nationals are permitted to enter visa-free for short stays of up to 90 days, but are not permitted to work or apply for a residence permit in Germany.
-Nationals of the so-called "Best Friends" countries, on the other hand, can even enter for long-term stays without a visa and apply for a residence permit in Germany.
+While EU citizens are generally permitted to enter without a visa, many third-country nationals are required to have one – with important exceptions: “Positive state” nationals are permitted to enter visa-free for short stays of up to 90 days, but are not permitted to work or apply for a residence permit in Germany.
+Nationals of the so-called “Best Friends” countries, on the other hand, can even enter for long-term stays without a visa and apply for a residence permit in Germany.
 However, a residence permit is generally required for any form of gainful employment in Germany.
-Exceptions apply only in cases of "fictitious non-employment" pursuant to Section 30 of the Employment Ordinance.
+Exceptions only apply in cases of “ fictitious non-employment ” pursuant to Section 30 of the Employment Ordinance.

-[1] Timmermann/Uznanski/Mävers/Klaus, Employment of foreign workers, 2nd ed.
+[1] Timmermann/Uznanski/Mävers/Klaus, Employment of foreign employees, 2nd ed.
 2025

 [2] Visa Handbook, Employment (Introduction), 73rd Supplement, as of May 2021